 Realize the flesh is me - not just the evil in me - but my good, my righteousness, my energy, my ingenuity.
 After we're saved we should say goodbye to my...
-And rely on the Spirit to grow us and make us fruitful!
+And we rely on the Spirit to grow us and make us fruitful!
 Under the Law we "conform."
-We fit the mold and follow the formula.
-But under grace, the Holy Spirit "transforms."
-The Spirit changes us from the inside out.
+We fit a mold and follow a formula.
+But under grace, God's Spirit "transforms."
+The Holy Spirit changes a Christian from the inside out.